TeaFlex/DiPiCar/doc/configuration-en.md

 ## hostapd.conf
 You can access this file at `/etc/hostapd/hostapd.conf`.

-DiPiCar read the hostapd configuration file to know the right wifi channel to use.
+DiPi Car read the hostapd configuration file to know the right wifi channel to use.
 If you want to change this channel, modify of add the line `channel=[any number from 1 to 14]`.
 The default value used by the app is `7`.

 You can also change the ssid and the password of your car by modifying the value of fields `ssid` and `wpa_passphrase` (the password changement is highly recommanded).